Dmoulart/aionsat/README.md

 # Perfs

 branch -> perf-b : optimize and mutates
--> autocalc : cache vertices and axes
+-> autocalc : based on perf-b cache vertices and axes